WHY HAVE NO RICH AND NO POOR?

 14. Forcing college students into debt slavery.
 College graduates today are in virtual debt slavery; they owe $1.5 Trillion (trillion, not billion!) in student loan debts.
 These debts are onerous.
 They are non-dischargeable in bankruptcy court (the government will garnish wages and intercept tax refunds.)
 They are unjust because a college education, like elementary and secondary education, should be paid for by society, not just the individuals in school.

 These debts, which are impossible to pay back with only a modest income, force college graduates to work--or attempt to work--where they otherwise wouldn't choose to work, at the higher paying jobs devoted to making big profits for the rich, rather than lower paying jobs (often at non-profit enterprises) devoted to more noble goals.
 Those who choose, or more typically end up stuck in, the lower-paying jobs must put off marriage and having children, and must forget about ever being able to buy a house.
-Read about this here and here and here and here.
+Read about this here and here and here and here and here.

 15. Poisoning poor people with toxic waste.
 Corporations (and government agencies) care more about saving a buck and lining their greedy pockets than they care about the health and lives of poor people.
 They view poor working class neighborhoods as a perfectly fine place to dump toxic waste and inflict related kinds of environmental hazards on people.